 Our discussions over beers at a local pub were your typical scientific fare.
 But tossed in between sips were tips on papers and grantsmanship as well as historical insights on our department and school that helped clarify some politics.
 I look back now at how rare an opportunity this was for a junior faculty member.
 Each of these guys had plenty of other duties between academia and family.
 At their level of seniority, they had no real incentive to do this for me – they just did.

 In fact, Al, Gene, Carlos, and other senior faculty at Colorado spoiled me for the rest of my career.
 I thought that all senior faculty acted this supportively – another senior prof told me that they should really take on more committee work so that us newly hired faculty could focus on our work – and I have yet to experience this magnitude of community and shared responsibility again in my academic positions.

 A few Al Malkinson gems stand out.
-As we were discussing a senior scientist who did not espouse our values, Al said, “He told me that all he wants to do is become a National Academy (of Sciences) member.
+As we were discussing a senior scientist who did not espouse our values, Al said, “He told me that all he wants to do is become a National Academy (of Sciences) member, all with his Inspirational Quotes.
 Can you imagine that being your sole motivation in this business?”
 For Al, understanding lung cancer and the training of the next generation of scientists were his motivators.

 And when I was carrying on about how difficult the path to tenure seemed, Al recommended that I read Moo, by Jane Smiley.
 A work of fiction, Moo is apparently a thinly-veiled representation of the University of California at Davis.
 The administrative, political, and personal machinations described in the book made me feel very fortunate that the politics of my department paled in comparison.